Service

 Director, ISU Studio for New Media.
 When I was a graduate student at Carnegie Mellon, I created a small multimedia lab to enable my colleagues to create and edit interactive multimedia.
 Then, as a young assistant professor at UW-Seattle, I created a similar multimedia studio to foster student and colleague proficiency with emerging media there.
 When I came to Iowa State, I founded the Studio for New Media here, and have directed the lab since then.
 In the past eighteen years, the Studio has grown to support dozens of student and faculty members, and has a vibrant and energetic website (unfortunately only accessible from the ISU campus).

-Founding Member, Open and Affordable Educational Resources Committee.
+Founding Member, ISU Open and Affordable Educational Resources Committee.
 The Open and Affordable Education Committee supports open-access course materials (OER) — free alternatives to traditional textbooks.
 The committee offers resources to help faculty and staff create free materials to support courses, and has saved ISU students over $6 million so far.
 I’m happy to have been part of this committee since its beginning at ISU.

 Director, ISU English Undergraduate Studies.
 Because of my interest in data-driven assessment, from 2018 to 2022 I served as the Director of Undergraduate Studies for the ISU English Department.
 That means I chaired a committee which supervises undergraduate teaching in the department, assessing programmatic strategies, goals, learning objectives, and how well the programs were serving students.
 This role also made me a part of the English Department’s “administrative committee,” or leadership team.